jonwashburn/riemann-rs-geometry/PROOF_STATUS_CURRENT.md

   However, the repo currently provides **no theorem** that constructs such an `h`, and the required `PairingBound` inequality (the actual CR/Green Cauchy–Schwarz estimate in energy form) is likewise not derived from the Poisson pairing hook.
 Therefore this checklist item is also **BLOCKED**.
+  - **Audit detail (2025-12-22)**: the *lift agreement* part of S2 is not the main obstacle:
+    `Port/RealPhaseTransfer.lean` already defines a canonical real-valued representative `rgCofactorPhaseReal ρ t := argXi t + rgBlaschkePhase ρ t` and proves `rgCofactorPhaseAngle ρ t = (rgCofactorPhaseReal ρ t : Real.Angle)`.
+    The real blockers are: an FTC-valid velocity for that representative (in particular, a usable derivative theory for `argXi` on Whitney bases), plus the pairing inequality itself.
+  - **Next smallest lemma to attempt**: `hasDerivAt_rgBlaschkePhase` (differentiate the explicit arctan Blaschke phase).
+This isolates the remaining “hard” derivative content to `argXi`.
+  - **Progress (2025-12-22)**: proved `RiemannRecognitionGeometry.hasDerivAt_rgBlaschkePhase`
+    in `RiemannRecognitionGeometry/Phase.lean` (derivative of the explicit arctan Blaschke phase).
+  - **Progress (2025-12-22)**: added two follow-up “FTC wiring” lemmas in `RiemannRecognitionGeometry/Phase.lean`:
+    - `RiemannRecognitionGeometry.hasDerivAt_rgBlaschkePhase_simplified` (same derivative in the clean Poisson-kernel form)
+    - `RiemannRecognitionGeometry.intervalIntegrable_rgBlaschkePhase_deriv_of_ne` (interval integrability of that derivative under the natural off-line hypothesis `ρ.re ≠ 1/2`).
 - **Note on what “axiom count” means**:
   - This counts literal Lean `axiom` declarations (`^\s*axiom\s+`).
   - It does **not** count “axiom-shaped fields” like `*_axiom_statement` inside assumption bundles such as `ClassicalAnalysisAssumptions` / `RGAssumptions`.